DeepRegNet/DeepReg/demos/unpaired_ct_abdomen/README.md

 python demos/unpaired_ct_abdomen/demo_train.py --method unsup --no-test
 ```

-### Launch prediction
+### Predict

-Please execute one of the following commands to launch the prediction with pre-trained
+Please execute one of the following commands to run the prediction with pre-trained
 model.
 The prediction logs and visualization results will be saved under
 `demos/unpaired_ct_abdomen/logs_predict/method` with `method` be `unsup`, `weakly` or
 `comb`.
 Check the [CLI documentation](../docs/cli.html) for more details about